U.S. second-quarter profit outlook brightens as clouds lift

-NEW YORK (Reuters) - Corporate America is letting the sun shine in on second-quarter profit outlooks, raising hope that the first quarter’s storms are past.
+NEW YORK, April 24 (Reuters) - Corporate America is letting the sun shine in on second-quarter profit outlooks, raising hope that the first quarter’s storms are past.

 Second-quarter outlooks for S&P 500 companies so far are much more optimistic than the last two quarters.
 Fewer companies are cutting estimates and those that are reducing forecasts haven’t done so as aggressively as in the past.